minho42/blog/public/posts/admob-in-swiftui/index.md

 AdBannerViewWrapper()
 ```

 Make sure `Test mode` is displayed in the ad banner.
-If not, grap a new `testDeviceIdentifiers`.
+If not (e.g. first time, new install), grab a new `testDeviceIdentifiers`.

 XCode Console: